-With practice, he and students of his exercises were apparently able to move into or maintain the open-focus state at will.
+Typically, they consider the space between two objects.
+By practicing these exercises, Dr. Fehmi and his students were apparently able to move into or maintain the diffuse attention state at will.

-We could practice the open-focus exercises mentioned above and become more skilled at moving into that state.
-I believe that we can also accomplish this by applying the well-known saying in kendo:
+We could practice the Open-Focus exercises mentioned above and become more skilled at moving into the diffuse attention state.
+However, I believe that we can also accomplish this by applying the well-known saying in kendo:

 遠山の目付け (enzan no metsuke) – Gaze to the distant mountain.